jlelong/LaTeX-Workshop-wiki/Intellisense.md

 ## Files

 We support intellisense for file completion inside the following commands : `include`, `includegraphics`, `input`, and all the commands from the `import` package.
-For the `includegraphics` command, when some paths are defined by the `\graphicspath` command, only the files located under these directories are liste.
+For the `includegraphics` command, when some paths are defined by the `\graphicspath` command, only the files located under these directories are listed.

 Note that any file matching one of the patterns listed in the following variables is removed from the list: `files.exclude`, `latex-wokrshop.intellisense.file.exclude`.